GodotSteam/GodotSteam-Docs/docs/tutorials/achievement_icons.md

 And that's how you display an achievement icon.

 {==
-## Extra Resources
+## :material-content-save-settings: Additional Resources
 ==}

 ### Example Project

-To see this tutorial in action, [check out our GodotSteam Example Project on GitHub](https://github.com/GodotSteam/GodotSteam-Example-Project){ target="\_blank" }.
-There you can get a full view of the code used which can serve as a starting point for you to branch out from.
+[Later this year you can see this tutorial in action with more in-depth information by checking out our upcoming free-to-play game Skillet on GitHub.](https://github.com/GodotSteam/Skillet){ target="\_blank" } There you will be able to view of the code used which can serve as a starting point for you to branch out from.